 Figure 4.
 Abbey Road photograph

-While we can see that nothing serious supports Paul Is Dead rumor, there are, nevertheless, elements of truth behind it.
+While we can see that nothing serious supports the Paul Is Dead rumor, there are, nevertheless, elements of truth behind it.
 What we have to consider is how the story came about.
 We also have to wonder if the resultant hoopla came from someone’s deliberate attempts to convince the public that he died over four decades ago.

 Authorities may review any case of death, whether resulting from natural causes or homicide, and base subsequent findings upon court-quality evidence.
 As intriguing as they are, the Paul Is Dead “clues” don’t come close to meeting this standard.
 But photographs and aural/spectral voice identification do.